dhall-lang/dhall-lang/standard/types.md

 Two expressions are equivalent if they are α-equivalent when normalized.
 This document does not include the semantics for checking α-equivalence.

-Note that this notion of equivalence does not include η-equivalence, since normalization does not η-expand or η-reduce expressions.
+Note that this definition of equivalence does not include η-equivalence, since normalization does not η-expand or η-reduce expressions.
+For example, `λ(f : Bool → Bool) → λ(x : Bool) → f x` and `λ(f : Bool → Bool) → f` are not equivalent.

-## Kind check
+## Function check

-The kind check governs which types of functions that our pure type system permits.
+The function check governs which types of functions that our pure type system permits.

+This function check is a judgment of the form:

+    c₀ ↝ c₁

+... where:

+* `c₀` (an input constant, either `Type` or `Kind`) is the type of the function's input type
+* `c₁` (an input constant, either `Type` or `Kind`) is the type of the function's output type

 Dhall forbids dependent function types, but permits all other function types.